abaxaci15/ProjectFourDDP/README.md

 # ProjectFourDDP
-Shiny Code for Course Four of Developing Data Products
+User Guide to Course Four Project of Developing Data Products:
+Home Price Ranges of Homes in Baltimore's Mayfield Neighborhood

 General Description:
 This app is the last project for the Developing Data Products course.
 For this project, I gathered Zillow home value data on houses in Baltimore's Mayfield neighborhood.